DavGarza/Learning-data-science/README.md

-# Learning Git and Github
+# Learning Data Science

-The purpose of this repository is to learn how to use Git and Github
+The purpose of this repository is to upload and show my road to learning data science